Button

 Without alignment, we experience stress.
 Stress is not the price we pay for creating a life that we choose.
 Stress is our body’s way of communicating: This is not what I’m here for.

-Bullet Journaling is a practice that exercises the mind, moving between deep concentration and pure freedom of thought.
-Like lifting weights or doing yoga, progress comes with practice.
+Bullet Journaling exercises the mind, moving between deep concentration and pure freedom of thought.
+Like lifting weights or doing yoga, strength and flow come with practice.

 Step 2: Celebrate